-- A. Requests for LAFCO sponsorship of conferences and meetings shall be submitted in writing to the Executive Officer. - B. The Executive Officer shall have the express authority of the Commission to deny any sponsorship requests from organizations in which LAFCO is not a member and/or there are insufficient funds in the LAFCO budget to cover the projected sponsorship costs. - C. If an organization, of which LAFCO is a member, submits a request for meeting or conference sponsorship and there are sufficient funds in the LAFCO budget available to cover the project costs, the Executive Officer will schedule the request at the next available LAFCO hearing for full Commission consideration and discussion. - D. The Commission's determination on each sponsorship request will be transmitted in writing by the Executive Officer to the requesting organization within ten days of the Commission's action.
+- A. Requests for OC LAFCO sponsorship of conferences and meetings shall be submitted in writing to the Executive Officer. - B. The Executive Officer shall have the express authority of the Commission to deny any sponsorship requests from organizations in which OC LAFCO is not a member and/or there are insufficient funds in the OC LAFCO budget to cover the projected sponsorship costs. - C. If an organization of which OC LAFCO is a member submits a request for meeting or conference sponsorship, and there are sufficient funds in the OC LAFCO budget available to cover the project costs, the Executive Officer will schedule the request at the next available OC LAFCO hearing for full Commission consideration and discussion. - D. The Commission's determination on each sponsorship request will be transmitted in writing by the Executive Officer to the requesting organization within ten days of the Commission's action.

-Original Adoption Date: 2/9/2011 Date of Last Review: 10/14/20153/8/2023 Date of Last Revision: N/A
+Originally Adopted: 2/9/2011 Last Reviewed: 3/8/2023 Last Revised: Not applicable